Gavin Rees: Further success

 Following his Prizefighter victory, Rees moved down to the (lightweight) division where he enjoyed instant success winning the British title in 2010 (which he then vacated).
 He has since won the European title in June 2011 and most recently regained the British title in July 2012.

 Rees fought Adrien Broner for the World Boxing Council lightweight world title at Boardwalk Hall in Atlantic City, New Jersey on 16 February 2013.
 He lost the fight via 5th-round TKO.

-Personal life

-Rees lives in Pantside, Wales and has five children all girls.
-Rees is now a boxing trainer in his hometown of Pantside, Newbridge at The Rocks Gym.